-At a minimum, five (5) gallon hardy shrubs must be installed at four (4') foot on center to reduce the visual impact of the slab.
-Plants used to screen the foundation count towards the total number of required five (5) gallon hardy shrubs for that Lot.
+At a minimum, five-gallon (5 gal.) evergreen shrubs must be installed at four foot (4') on center to reduce the visual impact of the slab.
+Plants used to screen the foundation shall count towards the total required number of five-gallon (5 gal.) evergreen shrubs for that Lot.